Without a doubt, one of the most widely known images to come out of the Star Wars universe (aside from Princess Leia’s hair) is that of a lightsaber.

-Everybody places their lightsaber in a special slot where the blade is attached.
+Everybody places their lightsaber in a special slot where the blade will be magically attached.

 You can see by the video just how mystic this part of the build ceremony is.
 Seeing all the sabers light up for the first time was amazing.

-This was probably our favorite part - it was magical to watch them all come to life!
+This was probably our favorite part – it was very exciting to watch them all come to life in the darkened room.

 After the final ceremony is over, all builders will be provided a very nice padded carrying case to help with transporting their lightsaber back to their home planets.

 Can you ship your lightsaber home (or back to your resort)?

 Yes, you can.